-Bike share is an easy, affordable mode of transportation allowing users to make trips using sturdy, publicly available bikes.
-New York City’s current bike share system, Citi Bike, is part of a public-private partnership between the City of New York and Lyft, a transportation network company.
+Citi Bike is the largest and most successful bike share system in the Western Hemisphere.
+The program is part of a public-private partnership between the City of New York and Lyft, a transportation network company.
 Citi Bike is a station based bike share system.
 Bikes are unlocked from one station and returned to any other station in the system, making bike share ideal for short, one way trips.
 Since the program launched in 2013, riders have taken over 100 million trips.

 For more information about bike share in NYC, please visit our website at nyc.gov/bikeshare.